Lodged by the Supreme Administrative Court

 2. In so far the products at issue in the main proceedings consist of a heat sink and a fan and are intended exclusively for use in computers, which is a matter to be ascertained by the national court, they must be classified for tariff purposes on the basis of the general rules for the interpretation of the Combined Nomenclature provided for in Council Regulation (EEC) No 2658/87 of 23 July 1987 on the tariff and statistical nomenclature and on the Common Customs Tariff, as amended by Commission Regulation (EC) No 1214/2007 of 20 September 2007.

-The full text order of the CJEU of 11 June 2015, PST CLC, a.s. v.
+The full text order of the Court of Justice of 11 June 2015, PST CLC, a.s. v.
 Generální ředitelství cel (C-405/14) can be found here (only in French).

-The order (information) of the CJEU of 11 June 2015, PST CLC (C-405/15) can be found here.
+The order (information) of the Court of Justice of 11 June 2015, PST CLC (C-405/15) can be found here.

 The subsequent decision of the Supreme Administrative Court can be found here (only in Czech).

-The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning freedom of establishment and operation of bus town transport by the resolution No. 4 As 148/2013-94 of the 6th June 2014.
+The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning freedom of establishment and operation of bus town transport by the resolution No. 4 As 148/2013-94 of the 6.
+6. 2014.

 The text of a reference for a preliminary ruling can be found here.

-Article 49 TFEU must be interpreted as precluding legislation of a Member State requiring only foreign carriers which have a branch office in that Member State to obtain special authorisation issued on a discretionary basis by the competent authorities in order to operate an urban public transport service by road in the territory of that Member State alone.
+Article 49 SFEU must be interpreted as precluding legislation of a Member State requiring only foreign carriers which have a branch office in that Member State to obtain special authorisation issued on a discretionary basis by the competent authorities in order to operate an urban public transport service by road in the territory of that Member State alone.

-The order of the CJEU of 21 May 2015, Slovenská autobusová doprava Trnava a.s. v Krajský úřad Olomouckého kraje(C-318/14) can be found here (only in French).
+The order of the Court of Justice of 21 May 2015, Slovenská autobusová doprava Trnava a.s. v Krajský úřad Olomouckého kraje (C-318/14) can be found here.

 The subsequent decision of the Supreme Administrative Court can be found here (only in Czech).